St. Andrew’s Church, Great Yeldham

 Duchy of Lancaster

 Taken, with kind permission, from A Select Guide to Essex Churches And Chapels by members of the Friends of Essex Churches.
-Edited by Canon John Fitch.
+Edited by late Canon John Fitch.

 “The church forms an attractive group with the Hall and the old rectory, overlooking to busy A1017 and the spreading village.